^

 Treatment of erosive gastritis

-In severe gastritis, bleeding therapy requires intravenous fluid transfusion and, according to indications, blood.
-Endoscopic hemostasis should be performed, surgical treatment (total gastrectomy) is indicated only as a last resort.
-Angiography is unlikely to be effective in stopping severe gastric bleeding due to the numerous collateral stomach.
-Suppression of acidity should be started immediately, if the patient did not receive this treatment.
+In severe gastritis, treatment of bleeding requires intravenous fluids and, if indicated, blood.
+Endoscopic hemostasis should be performed; surgical treatment (total gastrectomy) is indicated only as a last resort.
+Angiography is unlikely to be effective in stopping severe gastric bleeding due to numerous collaterals in the stomach.
+Acid suppression should be started immediately if the patient has not received it.

-With moderate gastritis, the elimination of the etiological factor and the use of medications that reduce gastric acidity may be sufficient.
+In case of moderate gastritis, eliminating the etiological factor and using medications that reduce stomach acidity may be sufficient.

 Drugs